-I think these are the best paint markers for wood because they are so versatile.
+I think these are the top-rated paint markers for wood because they are so versatile.
 You can perform different techniques, especially in calligraphy because you have more tip options.
-I even recommend these markers for professional artists looking for the best pens for writing on wood.
+I even recommend these markers for professional artists looking for the right pens for writing on wood.
 The quality of the ink does not disappoint.

 The ink it dispenses is very opaque and has an even consistency.
 I did not experience problems with fading or with drying up.
 It has a water base, which makes it easier to dispense, unlike oil-based paints that tend to dry up quickly.

 If you have kids, you can also share these markers for wood.
 It is safe for them to use since the ink does not emit a nauseating odor and has a non-toxic formulation.
 It is also free from acids and xylene so they can have a lot of fun using this to write on rocks they have collected in the backyard or pieces of wood for home art.